vermin/wazn-core-js/README.md

 Suggestions and feedback are very welcome!

-## Pull Requests

-We'll merge nearly anything constructive.
-Contributors welcome and credited in releases.

-We often collaborate over IRC in #mymonero on Freenode.

 **All development happens off the `develop` branch like the Gitflow Workflow.**

-## Building MyMoneroCoreCpp from Scratch
+## Building WazniyaCoreCpp from Scratch

-There's no need to build monero_utils/MyMoneroCoreCpp as a build is provided, but if you were for example interested in adding a C++ function, you could use the information in this section to transpile it to JS.
+There's no need to build wazn_utils/WazniyaCoreCpp as a build is provided, but if you were for example interested in adding a C++ function, you could use the information in this section to transpile it to JS.

 ### Repository Setup

 * Execute `bin/update_submodules`

 ### Install Emscripten SDK